 The Definition of Done (DoD) is a general checklist that applies to all stories (code reviewed, tested, documented, etc.).
 Acceptance criteria are specific to each individual story and define its unique functional requirements.

-There are several proven formats for writing acceptance criteria.
+There are several proven acceptance criteria format options for writing criteria for acceptance.
 Choose the one that best fits your story type and team preferences.

-The most popular format, based on Behavior-Driven Development (BDD).
-It clearly describes the context, action, and expected outcome.
+The most popular acceptance criteria format, based on Behavior-Driven Development (BDD).
+It clearly describes the context, action, and expected outcome for agile story acceptance criteria.

 Template Structure: